Combine files (binaries) in Power BI Desktop

 One powerful approach to importing data into Power BI Desktop is to combine multiple files, which have the same schema, into a single logical table.
 With the November 2016 release of Power BI Desktop (and subsequent releases), this convenient and popular approach has been made more convenient and more expansive, as described in this article.

-To start the process of combining binaries from the same folder, select Get Data > File > Folder.
+To start the process of combining files from the same folder, select Get Data > File > Folder.

-Prior to the November 2016 release of Power BI Desktop, you could combine certain file types with the combine binaries transform, but there were limitations:
+Prior to the November 2016 release of Power BI Desktop, this functionality was called Combine Binaries, and you could combine certain file types with the combine binaries transform, but there were limitations:

 - Transformations were not considered for each individual file before the files were combined into a single table.
 As such, you often had to combine files, then filter out header values by filtering rows as part of the edit process.